 Columbia brain institute co-director and Nobel laureate steps down over Epstein ties

-Catch up with NBC News Clone on today's hot topic: Columbia Brain Institute Co Director Nobel Laureate Steps Epstein Ties Rcna260585 - Breaking News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Columbia Brain Institute Co Director Nobel Laureate Steps Epstein Ties Rcna260585 - Breaking News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 Image: Dr. Richard Axel

-Dr. Richard Axel in New York City in 2017.Craig Barritt / Getty Images file
+Richard Axel in New York City in 2017.Craig Barritt / Getty Images file

-A leading molecular biologist who won the Nobel prize for his work studying how the human brain processes smells has stood down from a prestigious post at Columbia University over his ties to Jeffrey Epstein.
+A leading molecular biologist who won the Nobel prize for his work studying how the human brain processes smells has stepped down from a prestigious post at Columbia University over his ties to Jeffrey Epstein.

-Axel was a longstanding contact of Epstein's and appears in or is mentioned in more than 900 of those files, which show the two men were communicating after Epstein was convicted of soliciting a minor for prostitution in 2008.
+Axel was a long-standing contact of Epstein's and appears in or is mentioned in more than 900 of those files, which show the two men were communicating after Epstein was convicted of soliciting a minor for prostitution in 2008.

 "My past association with Jeffrey Epstein was a serious error in judgment, which I deeply regret.
 I apologize for compromising the trust of my friends, students, and colleagues," Axel wrote.

-Axel added: "What has emerged about Epstein’s appalling conduct, the harm that he has caused to so many people, makes my association with him all the more painful and inexcusable."
+He added: "What has emerged about Epstein’s appalling conduct, the harm that he has caused to so many people, makes my association with him all the more painful and inexcusable."

 In a separate statement, Columbia said it was grateful for Axel's contributions and leadership and added that he had not broken university policy or any criminal laws.

-Axel won the Nobel Prize for Physiology or Medicine in 2004, sharing it with Linda B. Buck, for their 1991 research that identified 1,000 separate genes that allow humans to detect more than 10,000 different smells.
+Axel won the Nobel Prize for physiology or medicine in 2004, sharing it with Linda B. Buck for their 1991 research that identified 1,000 separate genes that allow humans to detect more than 10,000 different smells.

 ×